Journals LibraryNHS NIHR - National Institute for Health and Care Research

 Canadian Institutes of Health Research (CIHR) and NIHR Collaboration on guidance for taking context into account in population health intervention research

-This report is the output from a collaboration between the Canadian Institutes of Health Research (CIHR) – Institute of Population and Public Health (IPPH) and the UK National Institute for Health Research (NIHR).
+This report is the output from a collaboration between the Canadian Institutes of Health Research (CIHR) – Institute of Population and Public Health (IPPH) and the UK National Institute for Health and Care Research (NIHR).
 The report provides guidance on taking context into account in population health intervention research (PHIR) for producers, users and funders of population health intervention research (PHIR).
 The report includes international case examples to help researchers to think about dimensions of context that might be significant in population health interventions.
 The work was funded by CIHR – IPPH and NIHR.

 Cochrane Programme Grants